William St Leger: Ireland: 1627 to 1642

 In March 1627, St Leger joined the Privy Council of Ireland and succeeded Buckingham's half-brother Sir Edward Villiers as President of Munster.
 Along with this position, he inherited Buckingham's struggle for control of the province with his local rival Richard Boyle, 1st Earl of Cork, and to counter this, St Leger became an ally of Thomas Wentworth when the latter was named Lord Deputy of Ireland in January 1632.
 In 1630, St Leger had proposed a new plantation scheme in County Tipperary, which was never implemented but aligned with Strafford's long-term policy of expanding Protestant cultural and religious dominance in Ireland.

 However, in the short term, Strafford was less concerned with religious issues and more focused on increasing royal income by reclaiming lands that rightfully belonged to the Crown and ending widespread corruption among government office holders.
 Both particularly impacted so-called New English settlers like Boyle, who were the primary beneficiaries of such practices and viewed Catholicism as an immediate threat to their positions.
-When St Leger was elected Member of Parliament for Cork County in the Irish Parliament of 1634–1635 where he backed Strafford's policy of making limited concessions to the Catholic gentry in return for subsidies.
+When St Leger was elected Member of Parliament for County Cork in the Irish Parliament of 1634–1635 where he backed Strafford's policy of making limited concessions to the Catholic gentry in return for subsidies.